cesargb/laravel-magiclink/README.md

 ## MagicLink link lifetime

 By default a link will be available for 24 hours after your creation.
-We can modify the life time in minutes of the link by the `$ lifetime` option available in the` create` method.
+We can modify the life time in minutes of the link by the `$lifetime` option available in the `create` method.
 This argument accepts the value `null` so that it does not expire in time.

 ```php